haowulab/haowulab.github.io/DataSummerCamp/learningPlan.md

 ***

-### Schedule
+### Weekly schedules

-Click the link for each week for more detailed learning schedule and plan.
-I will assign homework for each week.
-All homework need to be written in markdown or Rmarkdown, and submitted as a single pdf document.
+Click the link for each week for detailed learning schedule and homework.
+All homework need to be written in R, markdown, or Rmarkdown.

 - [Week 1](week1.md):
 	- Install R and R studio.